Assertions

 ], User::create(123, 'milo', 'RandomPaSsWoRd'));

-With Expect, we can make almost the same assertions as with Assert.
-So we have methods like Expect::same(), Expect::match(), Expect::count(), etc. In addition, we can chain them like:
+With Expect, we can perform almost the same assertions as with Assert.
+Thus, methods Expect::same(), Expect::match(), Expect::count(), etc. are available to us.
+In addition, we can chain them:

 Expect::that(function ($value) {